erxes/erxes/docs/docs/user/script-install.md

 ---
 ## Advanced setup
 Advanced steps to install scripts.
+Erxes let you enable to track all possible customer fields from messenger.

 ### Get data from your web app (for logged-in users)
 #### Step 1:Copy messenger install code.